phlogistonCode/phrecycler/README.md

 To handle clicks throughout the Viewholder, override `wholeClick` and pass the ID from the list of lambdas defined in the adapter.

 To handle custom clicks, override the `viewClicks` variable and pass the pairs with the view to the ID of the clicker function defined in the adapter implementation.
-For example: First element of the `vararg clicks: (DataClass) -> Unit` - this is 0; Second - this is 1; Third - this is 2.
-Use `viewToFuncId(pairs)` for shorter and more convenient code entry.
+<br> For example: First element of the `vararg clicks: (DataClass) -> Unit` - this is 0; Second - this is 1; Third - this is 2.
+<br>Use `viewToFuncId(pairs)` for shorter and more convenient code entry.

 ```kotlin
     class Item1VH(itemView: View) : PhrecyclerViewHolder<DataClass>(itemView) {